acaylor/ajs-blog/content/posts/cadvisor-arm.md

 ## Build container image

 _note: as of 2024 you do not need to build the image from source code.
-This section can be skippped_
+This section can be skipped. check the official repo for updates to the Dockerfile_

 The existing official image for cadvisor used to not have a image published for the arm cpu architecture.
 This is what is found in a Raspberry Pi CPU and in Apple's M series CPUs.